-Kathleen Douglas Young was born in 1881.
-She is the first born child of James M. Young and Georgina A. Young and would become elder sister to Elsie Georgina, Alan Vernon, and James Vernon.
+Annie Kathleen Douglas Young was born in 1881.
+She is the first born child of James M. Young and Georgina A. Young and would become elder sister to Georgina Elsie, Alan Vernon, and James Vernon.
 Annie Kathleen would be known as “Doug” or “Auntie Doug” to family and friends.

 Born in 1881, when Queen Victoria ruled, she would see kings and queens rule the British Empire and witness numerous royal visits to Canada.
 This country, Canada, would be lead by fifteen Prime Ministers during her life; commencing with Sir John A. Macdonald and concluding with Pierre Elliott Trudeau.